 In this unit students explore the key processes and issues concerned with managing a business efficiently and effectively to achieve the business objectives.
 Students examine the different types of businesses and their respective objectives.
 They consider corporate culture, management styles, management skills and the relationship between each of these.
 Students investigate strategies to manage both staff and business operations to meet objectives.
-Students develop an understanding of the complexity and challenge of managing businesses and through the use of contemporary business case.
+Students develop an understanding of the complexity and challenge of managing businesses and through the use of contemporary business case studies from the past four years have the opportunity to compare theoretical perspectives with current practice.